 - The devil captures and the unrepentant to do his will.

 Disputes over doctrine arise from someone finding “something new” in the word of God.
 They were the ones clever enough to find it.
 Paul tells Timothy to present himself before God as one approved.
 He is to handle the word of God as it is intended.
 People have studied the Bible for thousands of years.
 If someone has found a new understanding of the scripture, run!
 They are spreading poison.
 If it gets into the bloodstream of the church it will spread like gangrene.
 A look at history demonstrates this to be true.
 People like Arminius found a new understanding of salvation.
-Quakers practice of shunning.
+Quaker’s practice of shunning.
 It was a new practice.
-It had never before seen before in the church.
-Well, what about Luther and the reformation?
+It had never before been seen in the church.
+Well, what about Luther and the Reformation?
 The reformers were taking the church back to the doctrines of the early church.
-The Catholic doctrine of penance was the novel teaching.
+The Catholic doctrine of penance was novel teaching.
 God’s word never changes.
-New or novel doctrines are a guaranteed error.
+New or novel doctrines are guaranteed errors.

 Paul names the names of two who were teaching a novel doctrine, Hymenaeus, and Philetus.
 They were teaching the resurrection had already occurred.
 Paul was not afraid to name names.
 Nor should we fear to name those who are poisoning the church.

 Yet God’s foundation is firm and stands strong.
 We would do well to remember that.
 Apostasy produces scandals in the church.
 This is especially true when those who are well-known and have brilliant reputations commit it.
 But God’s foundation stands firm.